flyingcircusio/doc/src/guide/tutorial/index.md

 ## Application Deployment

 Server applications should be running in a *service user* account and not in a *human user* account.
-For every project we automatically provide a service user with a matching name.
-For example: if your resource group is named `myapp` then there will also be a user account called `myapp` on all virtual machines that belong to this project.
+For every project you can register service user accounts through our portal.
+Service users will always be named with a `s-` prefix, so you if your application is named `myapp` then you could set up a service user named `s-myapp`.
+Service users have their home directorys in the `/srv` directory and appear on every VM within a resource group.

 Change your user context to this user and perform the necessary tasks to deploy your application: